Add Wi-Fi coverage without replacing your router with these extenders

 - Relatively low speeds won't be ideal for HD streaming

-Fill in dead zones and add an Ethernet port to a room with the TP-Link RE220.
-With AC750 Wi-Fi, it has the speed for most browsing.

-Best Wi-Fi 6 Upgrade: Netgear Nighthawk EAX80
+Best Wi-Fi 6 upgrade: Netgear Nighthawk EAX80

 If you're looking for a fast Wi-Fi 6 extender that can keep up with your fast Wi-Fi 6 router, the Netgear Nighthawk EAX80 is an excellent option with AX6000 speeds.
-With 8 Wi-Fi streams and a dual-band connection, this router has a throughput of 1.2Gbps at 2.4GHz and 4.8Gbps at 5GHz thanks to a 160MHz band.
-Four gigabit Ethernet ports on the back let you connect a lot of wired devices with Wi-Fi 6 speeds.
+With 8 Wi-Fi streams and a dual-band connection, this router has a throughput of 1.2Gbps at 2.4GHz and 4.8Gbps at 5GHz, thanks to a 160MHz band.
+With so much speed and power, the Nighthawk may be your primary source for Wi-Fi rather than a simple Wi-Fi booster.
+Four gigabit Ethernet ports on the back also let you connect many wired devices with Wi-Fi 6 speeds.

-This extender has a desktop design that is nearly the size of a standard router making this a good choice for an entertainment center or home office but overkill for standard web browsing and most streaming at 1080p or lower.
-If you already have a compatible Netgear Nighthawk router with Nighthawk Mesh, you can use this extender with a single Wi-Fi name and easier configuration.
+This extender has a desktop design nearly the size of a standard router making this a good choice for an entertainment center or home office but overkill for standard web browsing and most streaming at 1080p or lower.
+However, if you already have a compatible Netgear Nighthawk router with Nighthawk Mesh, you can use this extender with a single Wi-Fi name and easier configuration.
+It's the best Wi-Fi extender for someone who pays for top internet speeds but doesn't get consistent performance when far away from the router.

 Pros: